Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Learning Rate Matters, Really

 Beyond the optimal learning rates, a closer inspection of the full learning rate spectrum reveals intriguing method-specific behaviors.
 For instance, we observe that PiSSA tends to remain effective at larger learning rates where other methods diverge: in Figure~\ref{fig:main-llama} at $\eta=$1.1$\times10^{-3}$, PiSSA maintains accuracies of 27.83\% and 26.90\% on math and code tasks, respectively, while other methods collapse to near-zero performance on at least one of the tasks.

-Note that in Table~\ref{tab:gemma-main}, the joint optimization of learning rate and batch size indicates that tuning the learning rate is significantly more critical than tuning the batch size for obtaining best performance in both LoRA and its variants, consistent with early findings for neural networks~\cite{bengio2012practical}.
-For example, with DoRA, fixing the learning rate at 2$\times10^{-5}$ and tuning only the batch size yields a suboptimal maximum accuracy of 11.16\%.
-In contrast, by fixing the batch size to any value in $\{16, 64, 128\}$ and tuning the learning rate, the model achieves substantially higher performance within the range of 20.5--21.0\%.
+Note that in Table~\ref{tab:gemma-main}, the joint optimization of learning rate and batch size indicates that tuning the learning rate is significantly more critical than tuning the batch size for obtaining the best performance in both LoRA and its variants, consistent with early findings for neural networks~\cite{bengio2012practical}.
+For example, with PiSSA, fixing the learning rate at 2$\times10^{-5}$ and tuning only the batch size yields a suboptimal maximum accuracy of 16.1\%.
+In contrast, by fixing the batch size to any value in $\{16, 64, 128\}$ and tuning the learning rate, the model achieves substantially higher performance around 20.6\%.
 Moreover, we observe that the optimal learning rate scales proportionally with batch size, aligning with the ``scaling rule'' established in SGD literature~\cite{goyal2017accurate, hoffer2017train}.
-This offers a plausible explanation for the discrepancy between our results and those of \citet{schulman2025lora}, where LoRA was reported to suffer from performance degradation with a larger batch size of 128; we hypothesize that this degradation likely stems from a suboptimal learning rate choice.
-While recent work has highlighted more nuanced batch size effects (e.g. \citet{marek2025small} demonstrated that smaller batch sizes can be beneficial if the learning rate and optimizer hyperparameters are jointly tuned), we leave the extended study for future work.

-We further validate our findings across varying number of training samples in Appendix~\ref{sec:vary_train_duration}.
-More numerical results and evaluations of additional model-task combinations, and example model responses are provided in Appendix~\ref{sec:detail_table} and~\ref{sec:example_model_response}, respectively.
+This offers several~\emph{practical heuristics} for LoRA hyperparameter tuning: \textbf{\emph{I.}} Under limited computational resources, one may consider prioritizing learning rate tuning while fixing the batch size to a small or medium value.\footnote{When the batch size is set too large, the best achievable performance of LoRA methods under comprehensive learning rate tuning starts to decay, as we show in Appendix~\ref{sec:addition-batch-size}.} \textbf{\emph{II.}} If additional resources are available and practitioners wish to explore different batch sizes, even though further performance gains are likely to be marginal once the learning rate has been properly tuned, we remind practitioners to keep in mind the scaling relationship between batch size and learning rate, which can help guide initial learning rate selection when configuring different batch sizes.
+More numerical results, example model responses, and practical learning heuristics (\textbf{\emph{III}}--\textbf{\emph{V}}) are provided in Appendix~\ref{sec:detail_table}, Sec.~\ref{sec:example_model_response}, and Sec.~\ref{sec:practical-heuristic}, respectively.